268.135 SHARED WORK PLAN.

 set in the plan.
 The benefit payment, if not a whole dollar shall be rounded down to the next

 lower whole dollar.

 , shall not apply to

 earnings from the shared work employer of an applicant eligible for shared work benefits unless

 the resulting amount would be less than the regular weekly unemployment benefit amount the

 applicant would otherwise be eligible for without regard to shared work benefits.

-(c) An applicant is not eligible for shared work benefits for any week that employment is
+(c) An applicant shall not be eligible for shared work benefits for any week that employment

 History: 1994 c 503 s 4; 1996 c 417 s 16; 1997 c 66 s 79,80; 1998 c 265 s 45; 1999 c 107 s